kanishka-linux/kawaii-player/README.md

 [Issue Tracker](https://github.com/kanishka-linux/kawaii-player/issues)

-If users have some other queries or want to give feedback then they can use following e-mail
+If users have some other queries or want to give feedback then they can use following e-mail:

 [E-mail](mailto:kanishka.linux@gmail.com)